boutros/matsu/README.md

 The prefixes are automatically infered provided that they exists in the global `PREFIXES` map.
 An exception will be thrown if the prefix cannot be resolved.

-You can also supply prefixes with the query:
+You can also supply prefixes with the query, which will override the global `prefixes`:

 ```clojure
 (query